Thalaba the Destroyer: Themes

 The story depicts how suffering is essential to completing one's destiny.
 Southey's purpose in Thalaba, however, is to describe as many of the various myths and superstitions that he can, and this interferes with the resolving of moral problems within the story.
 Instead, the moral lessons are formulaic and the events focus on awards given to those who are obedient.
 Southey's emphasis on the actual mythic incidents over the moral events are backed up with more than 80 pages of his own notes that describe the various references to traditional myths or mythic creatures that are incorporated into the story.
 In terms of structure, the unilateral plot keeps Thalaba does not allow for an easy flow into various mythic incidents.
 Instances of the plot being supplanted by the myths can be found during the descriptions of the story of Irem, Haruth and Maruth, or others.

 There is reliance on repetition of themes within the plot of Thalaba.
-Three times he attained a paradise that turns out to be false, and this is followed by the death of a woman who are gone until the very end when Thalaba is awarded entrance into a true paradise.
+Three times he attained a paradise that turns out to be false, and this is followed by the death of a woman who is gone until the very end when Thalaba is awarded entrance into a true paradise.
 The seeking out of mythic figures to guide him onto the next part of the tale is equally repetitive and has little result for the plot.
 Various instances of the sorcerers and sorceresses are added to the story to emphasise the evil of magic along with tempting Thalaba with power.
 However, the emphasis on magic hides the moral within Thalaba's temptations.
 Although Thalaba does achieve his goal through moral submission, many of the quests and actions are arbitrary and repetitive.
 As such, they take away from any Islamic truth that could be found within the actions.

 Other images, such as Thalaba reclaiming his father's magic sword, are symbols that effectively reinforce Southey's moral themes.
 However, these events represent the minority of the plot and are rarely relied on early in the story.
 To the contrary, the heavily represented magic ring is used to protect Thalaba with little explanation as to how it works and there is no moral statements tied to its use.
 As a whole, the poem is able to portray scenery and events in strongly descriptive manners, but the manner in doing this takes away from their meaning and effect.
 In terms of the divine there is a dual entity: Allah representing preservation and Eblis representing destruction.
 However, evil, though an opposite to good, is never explained but merely used to further the plot.